CsBigDataHub/working-with-vim/pages/vimwiki.md

 Plug 'vimwiki/vimwiki'
 ```

-I configure VimWiki to a specific directory which I sync across devices.
+I configure VimWiki to a specific directory which I sync across devices using [syncthing](https://syncthing.net/), similar to Dropbox.
 VimWiki stores everything in plain text files.
-I use the markdown syntax, the default markup is similar but just different enough that I need to configure it to markdown.
+I use the markdown syntax, the default wiki markup is similar but just different enough that I need to switch it to markdown.

 ```vim
 " Vim Wiki